DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Extended PHD/MIB Filter

 \section{Extended PHD/MIB Filter}

 In this section, we present the theoretical foundation of DS-K3DOM by extending the PHD/MIB filter \cite{Nuss2018}.
-The PHD/MIB filter represents a dynamic occupancy map with Bernoulli RFS and PHD.
-Assuming at most one object to exist in each cell, a Bernoulli RFS models the distribution of objects in each cell.
-Then, the PHD of the model characterizes the expected number of objects in a region via its integration.
-The filter then estimates the occupancy state of the map through the joint PHD of all Bernoulli RFSs.
+The PHD/MIB filter estimates a dynamic occupancy map via Bernoulli RFSs and their joint PHD.
+It represents the occupancy status of each cell with a Bernoulli RFS and dynamically updates the occupancy estimation by repeating prediction and update steps.
+For the prediction step, the filter converts the Bernoulli RFSs of all cells into their joint PHD and predicts its change due to the movements of dynamic objects.
+Then, the joint PHD is approximated back to separate Bernoulli RFSs to update the estimation based on the measurement information on each cell.
 We extend this PHD/MIB filter to subdivide the feasible occupancy states of each cell into $\Omega = \{D, S, F\}$.
 Note that the original filter does not distinguish between the dynamic and static states and treats them uniformly as `occupied'.